golemfoundation/wildland-client/Documentation/manpages/wl-forest.rst

 Bootstrap a new Forest

-Manifest storage set *must* contain a template with RW storage as well as `base-url` parameter defined, which is used to determine the Forest's infrastructure location.
+Manifest storage set *must* contain a template with RW storage.

 Arguments:
 |   USER              name of the user who owns the Forest (mandatory)